 “Engagement” can mean many things to many brands, but one thing we can all agree on is that creating and growing relationships requires showing who you are and what you can do for others, not asking people to buy things or “click here.”
 Consumers are savvy.
 Anyone who knows the internet will completely bypass stock photos, clickbait or sales jargon with the flick of their thumb.
 It’s all about making touchpoints where you can, starting conversations and following through with authenticity.

 What are your thoughts on growing engagement in hospitality?
-Let us know by tweeting us your ideas @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your ideas.